-I discovered the Costume and Lace museum a few years ago, and ever since I go there regularly as they have rotating exhibitions of all kinds of dresses and lace.
+I discovered the Costume and Lace museum a few years ago – ever since, I go there regularly as they have rotating exhibitions of all kinds of dresses and lace.

 This year the exhibition is about wedding dresses.
 I was a bit suspicious about this theme but my curiosity was bigger, so I headed there and… learned a lot!